-These internships and service initiatives may be student-designed.
-Preference is given to those opportunities in a culture distinctly different from the applicant’s background, usually outside of the U.S. Funds are available throughout the academic year and for summer experiences.
-Cross-Cultural Community Engagement grants can also be used to attend conferences or events (e.g., travel, registration fees, etc.) with an international theme in the U.S. Funding is available to current, returning undergraduates.
+Funds are available throughout the academic year and for summer experiences.
+Funding is available to currently enrolled and returning undergraduates.
 Graduating seniors are not eligible to apply for funding for activities that occur after graduation.

 If you seek to travel to a location where the State Department has issued a travel advisory or warning, you will also need to complete an activity approval form.
 Please notify Liz Cleveland at firstname.lastname@example.org and/or indicate on your Cross-Cultural Community Engagement application if you have completed and submitted this form.